17-Year-Old Charged In Dorchester Shooting That Damaged Postal Truck

 BOSTON (CBS) – A 17-year-old has been arrested on charges related to a daytime shooting in Dorchester that left a postal truck with bullet holes on Tuesday.

-The incident happened just after noon in the area of Quincy Street and Dacia Street.READ MORE: Pfizer Says Its COVID-19 Vaccine 100% Effective In Kids Ages 12 To 15
+The incident happened just after noon in the area of Quincy Street and Dacia Street.READ MORE: NH May Reverse Course And Allow Out-Of-State College Students To Get COVID Vaccine

 The U.S. Postal Service driver was not hurt, but the truck, nearby fences and other cars on the street had bullet hole damage.